terranovaa/InvertedIndex/README.md

 # Information Retrieval Project

 ### The problem
-The scope of this project is the implementation of an index structure based on the document col- lection Passage ranking dataset available on this page: https://microsoft.github.io/msmarco/TREC-Deep-Learning-2020.
+The scope of this project is the implementation of an index structure based on the document collection "Passage ranking dataset" available on this page: https://microsoft.github.io/msmarco/TREC-Deep-Learning-2020.
-This solution allows to handle information retrieval in front of a massive scale of documents, starting from the design of the data structures needed, implementing a scalable indexing and going towards query processing
+This solution allows to handle information retrieval in front of a massive scale of documents, starting from the design of the data structures needed, implementing a scalable indexing and going towards query processing.

 ### Snowball Stemmer Installation
 The snowball stemmer should be installed manually due to the absence of support from Maven using the following command: